tripp399/rss-feed-aggregator/README.md

 - Blocking queues
 - Thread Pools
 - Direct Mapping to Threads
-- Sequential execution (to display the efficiency of concurrent techniques)
+- Sequential execution (to display the efficiency of concurrent techniques by comparison)

 ## Pre-requisite for building